harvardartmuseums/api-docs/README.md

 ## Images

-Some of the datasets include URLS to images.
+Some of the datasets include URLs to images in JPEG format.
 Our images are served to you by an image delivery service that is capable of resizing images on the fly.
-Append ?height=[PIXEL_DIMS]&width=[PIXEL_DIMS] to image URLs to get an image sized to fit to the supplied dimensions.
-For example, if you want a JPEG image scaled to 150 pixels on the longest side construct the URL as follows.
+Append `height` and `width` parameters to image URLs to get an image sized to fit to the supplied dimensions.
+For example, if you want an image scaled to 150 pixels on the longest side construct the URL as follows.

 ```shell
 http://nrs.harvard.edu/urn-3:HUAM:OCP16703_dynmc?height=150&width=150